Aymer de Valence, 2nd Earl of Pembroke

 Though earlier historians saw Pembroke as the head of a "middle party", between the extremes of Lancaster and the king, the modern consensus is that he remained essentially loyal to Edward throughout most of his career.
-Pembroke was married twice, and left no legitimate issue, though he did have a bastard son.
+Pembroke was married twice, but left no legitimate issue, as he did have a bastard son.
 He is today remembered primarily through his wife Marie de St Pol's foundation of Pembroke College, Cambridge, and for his splendid tomb that can still be seen in Westminster Abbey.
-He was also an important figure in the wars surrounding the attempted English occupation of Scotland.
+He was also an important figure in the Wars of Scottish Independence.

 Family and early years

-Aymer was the son of William de Valence, son of Hugh X, Count of La Marche and Isabella of Angoulême.
+Aymer was the son of William de Valence, son of Hugh X of Lusignan, and Isabella of Angoulême.
 William was Henry III's half-brother through his mother's prior marriage to King John, and as such gained a central position in the Kingdom of England.
 He had come to the earldom of Pembroke through his marriage to Joan de Munchensi, granddaughter of William Marshal.
 Aymer was the third son of his family, so little is known of his birth and early years.
 He is believed to have been born some time between 1270 and 1275.
 As his father was on crusade with Lord Edward until January 1273, a date towards the end of this period is more likely.
-With the death in battle in Wales of his remaining brother William in 1282 (John, the elder brother, was dead in 1277), Aymer found himself heir to the Earldom of Pembroke.
-He married Béatrice de Clermont sometime before October 1295.
+The later date is problematic, however, because his mother by then was in her mid-forties.
+With the death in battle in Wales of his remaining brother William in 1282 (John, the elder brother, was dead in 1277), Aymer found himself heir to the earldom of Pembroke.
+He married Béatrice, daughter of Raoul II of Clermont, sometime before October 1295.

 William de Valence died in 1296, and Aymer inherited his father's French lands, but had to wait until his mother died in 1307 to succeed to the earldom.
 In 1320, his first wife Béatrice de Clermont died.
 In 1321, Aymer married his second wife Marie de St Pol.
 Through inheritance and marriages his lands consisted of—apart from the county palatine in Pembrokeshire—property spread out across England primarily in a strip from Gloucestershire to East Anglia, in south-east Ireland (Wexford), and French lands in the Poitou and Calais areas.

-In 1297 he accompanied Edward I on a campaign to Flanders, and seems to have been knighted by this time.
-With his French connections he was in the following years a valuable diplomat in France for the English King.
+In 1297 he accompanied Edward I of England on a campaign to Flanders, and seems to have been knighted by this time.
+With his French connections he was in the following years a valuable diplomat in France for the English king.
+In 1302 he was amongst the team of plenipotentiaries appointed by Edward I to negotiate the Treaty of Paris that returned Gascony to Edward.

 He also served as a military commander in Scotland, fighting against Robert the Bruce.
 In 1306 at the Battle of Methven he won the day over Bruce in a sneak attack, only to be soundly defeated by Bruce at Loudoun Hill the next year.